coging1/Laravel-Training-Project/README.md

 ## How to Access using laragon

  - Reload laragon
- - Open chome and type the project-folder name example: `http://laravel-volt.test`
+ - Open chrome and type the project-folder name example: `http://contact-management-system.test`

 ## Default Login Credential